Last Updated on July 11, 2022.

 - You will need to consistently monitor the room for potential dangers.
 A free-roaming hedgehog is more prone to accidents than a hedgehog confined to the safety of its cage.

-- “Hedgehog-Proofing” is a lot like “Child-Proofing” in which this is a job almost never done.
-You can hope to provide the most hedgehog resistant room, but your hedgehog will most likely find something that you have missed.
+- “Hedgehog-Proofing” is a lot like “Child-Proofing” in which it is a job that is almost never done.
+You can hope to provide the most hedgehog resistant room, but your hedgehog will most likely find something that you have missed… just like children.

 - You will need to watch your step and do the “shuffle” walk while walking in the room. (you slide your feet across the floor and do not lift them up, this way you can’t accidentally step on and crush your hedgehog.)